zarf-dev/zarf/docs/1-understand-the-basics.md

 ## Terms Used

-- **Declarative** &mdash; A user states (via configuration file) which resources are needed and Zarf locates & packages them.
+- **Declarative**:  A user states (via configuration file) which resources are needed and Zarf locates & packages them.
 A user does not have to know _how_ to download, collect, roll, and unroll dependencies for transport, they only have to know _what_ they need.
-- **Package** &mdash; A well-defined, tool-generated, versioned, and compressed collection of software intended for movement (and later use) across a network / administrative boundary.
+- **Package**:  A well-defined, tool-generated, versioned, and compressed collection of software intended for movement (and later use) across a network / administrative boundary.
-- **Remote systems** &mdash; Systems that are organized such that development & maintenance actions occur _primarily_ in locations physically & logically separate from where operations occur.
+- **Remote systems**:  Systems that are organized such that development & maintenance actions occur _primarily_ in locations physically & logically separate from where operations occur.
-- **Constrained systems** &mdash; Systems with explicit resource / administrative / capability limitations.
+- **Constrained systems**:  Systems with explicit resource / administrative / capability limitations.
-- **Independent systems** &mdash; Systems are organized such that continued operation is possible even when disconnected (temporarily or otherwise) from external systems dependencies.
+- **Independent systems**:  Systems are organized such that continued operation is possible even when disconnected (temporarily or otherwise) from external systems dependencies.
-- **Air-gapped systems** &mdash; Systems are designed to operate while _physically disconnected_ from "unsecured" networks like the internet.
+- **Air-gapped systems**:  Systems are designed to operate while _physically disconnected_ from "unsecured" networks like the internet.
 More on that [here](<https://en.wikipedia.org/wiki/Air_gap_(networking)>).